What is an appraisal?

 During the forbearance plan period, late fees will not be assessed and negative credit reporting will be suppressed.

 Eligibility and terms for forbearance plans vary based on guidelines set by the owner of the loan.
-To learn more about the forbearance programs available for Mr. Cooper homeowners who are affected by COVID-19, click here.

 What is Freddie Mac?